[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 In this article, we explored the strengths and use cases of Ansible and Jenkins, two of the most popular tools in the modern DevOps ecosystem.

 To summarize the Ansible vs. Jenkins comparison: Ansible excels at configuration management, infrastructure provisioning, and automation, whereas Jenkins specializes in CI/CD pipelines, enabling efficient software builds, testing, and deployments.
-By leveraging both tools, teams can enhance automation, reduce manual errors, and streamline software development and infrastructure management.
+Used together, the two tools cover the full path from infrastructure provisioning to code integration to deployment, reducing manual errors and giving teams one consistent workflow across environments.

 Solve your infrastructure challenges